django-cms/django-cms/docs/introduction/apphooks.rst

 Apphooks live in a file called ``cms_apps.py``, so create one in your Polls/CMS Integration application, i.e. in ``polls_cms_integration``.

-This is the most basic example of an apphook for a django CMS application:
+This is a very basic example of an apphook for a django CMS application:

 .. code-block:: python